gentlecat/counter/README.md

 on.
 If you want to contribute a feature or fix a problem, please create a pull request.**

 This was my first Android application.
 The goal was to make something useful and easy to build.
-Simple Counter is available on [Play Store](https://play.google.com/store/apps/details?id=me.tsukanov.counter) and [F-Droid](https://f-droid.org/repository/browse/?fdid=me.tsukanov.counter).
+Counter is available on [Play Store](https://play.google.com/store/apps/details?id=me.tsukanov.counter) and [F-Droid](https://f-droid.org/repository/browse/?fdid=me.tsukanov.counter).

 I hope you'll find this project useful.